Attention Health Practitioners

-Many of my clients come from the medical or allied health fields, so I have a wealth of experience in health care copywriting and an excellent knowledge of the AHPRA advertising guidelines.
+Many of our clients come from the medical or allied health fields, so we have a wealth of experience in health care copywriting and an excellent knowledge of the AHPRA advertising guidelines.

-This means that you don’t have to fear a breach notice, fines, or penalties when you choose me to write the content for your website or other promotional material.
+This means that you don’t have to fear a breach notice, fines or penalties, when you choose Front Page SEO to write your website content.

 Interpreting Medical Jargon

 As a registered health practitioner, you’ve spent many years studying and developing your knowledge.
-While you could write your own website content, there are a couple of very good reasons why you probably shouldn’t (apart from lack of time, and the fact that you aren’t an expert in SEO copywriting):
+While you could write your own website content, there are a some very good reasons why you probably shouldn’t:

-- Plus, after all that time at university you will have naturally developed a more academic writing style.
+- Your years at university mean that you will have a more academic writing style, which isn’t appropriate for web content.

 - dissociative identity disorder;